Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

-More and more driving, I remember nothing about Germany, nor Poland and we eventually arrived, and parked up, in the ‘Dam’ around 2.00am.
-We had spent most of the day and night sleeping so we went for a long, welcome walk to stretch the legs.
+More and more driving, I remember nothing about Poland nor Germany.
+We eventually arrived, and parked up, in the ‘Dam’ around 2.00am.
+We had spent most of the day and night sleeping so we went for a long, welcome walk to stretch our legs.

 We left the van parked on a quiet street, next to a canal, outside of a small Hotel in the centre of Amsterdam.

 We had started slowly walking back to the van with the intention of heading straight off to Rotterdam.
-We had discover (Will -Truck) that we were entitled to a free Ferry buffet breakfast and we were already fantasising about this.
+We had discovered (Will -Truck) that we were entitled to a free Ferry buffet breakfast and we were already fantasising about this.
 The food we had eaten in Russia was basic to say the least and always comprised something that included cucumber!
 We wanted bacon.